runexec/Flamekit/README.md

 ### Fragments

 Fragments are text patterns that trigger file or project altering events after a document has been saved.
+Limitations being that only one per-line may exist.

+Provided names, convert into `EEX` `render` or `LEEX` `live_component` strings, and create files to match the tag.
+The files produced will match the names provided, and result in new files being placed in `assets/css/` and the parent document directory with their relative associated paths.

 ##### Fragment: `=f{}`
 ##### Fragment Array: `=f{[]}`